Phase transitions of composition schemes: Mittag-Leffler and mixed Poisson distributions: Introduction

-In this expansion, the exponent $\lambda_H$ (which is called the \textit{singular exponent} of $H$) plays a key r{\^o}le.
-It allows establishing four distinct universal behaviours for $X_n$: \begin{itemize} \item For $\lambda_H>2$, the limit law is related to a Gaussian law. \item For $1<\lambda_H<2$, the limit law is related to a stable law of parameter $\lambda_H$ (this distribution is supported on~$\R$ and possesses moments up to order $\lambda_H$; e.g.~for $\lambda_H=3/2$, one has the map-Airy distribution). \item For $0<\lambda_H<1$, we will show that the limit law is related to the reciprocal of a stable law of parameter $\lambda_H$ (this distribution is supported on $\R^+$ and has moments of any order; e.g.~for $\lambda=1/2$, one has the Rayleigh distribution).
-We say that $\lambda_H$ is a \textit{small singular exponent} if it belongs to this interval. \item For $\lambda_H<0$ the scheme is not critical because the function $H(z)$ diverges at $z=\rho$, and thus leads to a singularity of $G(H(z))$ at some $z<\rho$.
-Such a scheme is called supercritical and typically leads to a discrete limit law. \end{itemize}
+this implies that the asymptotic behaviour of $\P\{X_n=k\}$ depends on the exponent~$\lambda_H$ (which is called the \textit{singular exponent} of $H$).
+Actually, this exponent even plays a key r{\^o}le, as it entails four types of asymptotic behaviour for $X_n$: \begin{itemize} \item For $\lambda_H>2$ the limit law is related to a Gaussian law. \item For $1<\lambda_H<2$ the limit law is related to a stable law of parameter $\lambda_H$ (this distribution is supported on~$\R$ and possesses moments up to order $\lambda_H$; e.g., for $\lambda_H=3/2$ this gives the map-Airy distribution). \item For $0<\lambda_H<1$ we will show that the limit law is related to a stable law of parameter $\lambda_H$, or more precisely to a generalized Mittag-Leffler distribution (this distribution is supported on $\R^+$ and has moments of any order; e.g., for $\lambda=1/2$, this gives the Rayleigh distribution). \item For $\lambda_H<0$ the scheme is not critical because the function $H(z)$ diverges at $z=\rho_H$, and thus leads to a singularity of $G(H(z))$ at some $z<\rho_H$.
+Such a scheme is called supercritical and typically leads to a Gaussian limit law. \end{itemize}

-The case $\lambda_H<0$ is analysed by Flajolet and Sedgewick~\cite{FlaSe2009}.
-The cases $0<\lambda_H<1$, $1<\lambda_H<2$ and $\lambda_H>2$ were briefly analysed by Banderier et al.~\cite{BFSS2001}, but without a precise statement for the limit laws, the right renormalizations, etc. It is partly due to the fact that the initial motivation of the authors of~\cite{BFSS2001} was to analyse the core of planar maps, so they focused on the subcase $\lambda_H=\frac32$, which corresponds to the map-Airy distribution.
-In fact, we were surprised that the detailed analysis for $0<\lambda_H<1$, that we present in this article, was much more challenging than expected: As we shall see, it required several new ingredients.
-Our identification of the limit laws involves \textit{moment-tilted distributions} (see Subsection~\ref{ssMP}) and \textit{product distributions} (for an interesting variant of the initial composition scheme).
-This also contributes to some open problems like the identification of the limit law for (un)balanced triangular urns; see Flajolet et al.\cite{FlaDumPuy2006} and Janson \cite[Problem~1.15]{Jan2010}.
-To summarize, a complete analysis of the small singular exponent case remained to be done.
-The first main objective of this work is to tackle this problem and to generalize it.
-A second main objective is to study a refined composition scheme
+The case $\lambda_H<0$ is analysed by Flajolet and Sedgewick~\cite{FlaSe2009}\footnote{We refer to \textit{The Hitchhiker's Guide to the Galaxy}, by Douglas Adams, for an interesting epistemology of~\cite{FlaSe2009}.}, building on the seminal work of Bender~\cite{Bender1973}.
+The three cases $0<\lambda_H<1$, $1<\lambda_H<2$, and $\lambda_H>2$ were partially analysed by Banderier, Flajolet, Soria, and Schaeffer~\cite[Theorem 12]{BFSS2001}, but without a precise statement for the right renormalizations in the limit laws.
+It is partly due to the fact that the initial motivation of the authors of~\cite{BFSS2001} was to analyse the core of planar maps, so they focused on the subcase $\lambda_H=\frac32$, which corresponds to the map-Airy distribution.
+Thus, a more complete analysis of the composition scheme in these three regions of~$\lambda_H$ remained to be done.